 Check out the official If Beale Street Could Talk teaser trailer starring Regina King!
-Let us know what you think in the comments below. ► Buy Tickets to If Beale Street Could Talk: https://www.fandango.com/if-beale-street-could-talk-213339/movie-overview?cmp=MCYT_YouTube_Desc US Release Date: November 30, 2018 Starring: Regina King, Ed Skrein, Dave Franco Directed By: Barry Jenkins Synopsis: A woman in Harlem desperately scrambles to prove her fiancé innocent of a crime while carrying their first child.
+Let us know what you think in the comments below. ► Buy or Rent If Beale Street Could Talk: https://www.fandangonow.com/details/movie/if-beale-street-could-talk-2018/MMVD0F727D6DBB4F9E7BBD3B269E3023EC58?cmp=MCYT_YouTube_Desc US Release Date: November 30, 2018 Starring: Regina King, Ed Skrein, Dave Franco Directed By: Barry Jenkins Synopsis: A woman in Harlem desperately scrambles to prove her fiancé innocent of a crime while carrying their first child.

 Here’s what film great Regina King had to say about her role during our recent interview.

 “This particular piece, what makes it so unique is that we don’t get the opportunity to see ourselves loving on each other in this way on the big or small screen.
 And it’s really fantastic to see the reaction of everyone watching this film, white people included.”

 “They are having the opportunity, watching for entertainment purposes, but leaving, looking, re-looking at a Black person.
 There’ll be a wave that will happen.
 I think not only do Black people need to see this film, I think Americans need to see it.”